TingyunZhang/NYU-Bootcamp-Midterm/README.md

 # NYU-Bootcamp-Midterm

-## Executive Summary: Sentiment, Risk, and Investor Behavior—An Exploratory Study on Tesla (TSLA)
+## Sentiment, Risk, and Investor Behavior—An Exploratory Study on Tesla (TSLA)
 ### 1. Introduction
 The modern financial market is increasingly shaped by the flow of online information.
 From Reddit threads, investor sentiment now moves markets faster than ever before.
 This project investigates how social-media-driven sentiment relates to Tesla’s stock performance and downside risk.
 Specifically, the goal is to explore whether changes in public mood can explain or even predict variations in Tesla’s volatility, crash likelihood, and risk-adjusted investor welfare.